Frann94/Azerothcore-NpcBots-PVP/README.md

 ---------------------------------------
 ## Introduction
-This repo contains a some changes to improve the PVP experience with NPCBOTS (created by @trickerer)
+This repo contains some changes to improve the PVP experience with NPCBOTS (created by @trickerer)

 It creates waypoints for all arenas, wander npcbot equipment logic is improved and has 3 gear tiers (furious, relentless and wrathful) and a logic to have balanced team compositions in bg/arenas